 - Immunosuppressive therapy using antibodies / biologicals in therapy-resistant cases

 In particularly severe cases, surgical intervention should be considered.
 Fistulas and deep nodules can be treated surgically in a clinic specializing in acne inversa.
 This removes all abscesses and nodes, including the scar tissue in the affected areas.
 This surgery is followed by open wound healing, which, depending on the results, can take two to three months.
 In many cases, permanent relief (remission) is achieved because the renewed tissue no longer contains hair follicles.
 The danger is that there is a recurrence in the periphery of the affected areas, or that the condition has progressed to such an extent that irreversible damage cannot be avoided.
 This can represent an enormous psychological burden, especially for those where the genital region is affected.
 Because it is a chronic disease, one cannot rule out that symptoms could appear elsewhere, even after surgery.

-I was able to gain a lot of experience with LAight therapy during my specialist training in Hamburg.
-It was a pleasure for me to monitor the success of the treatment in a large number of patients.
-With regular therapy, I observed the success of this drug- and surgery-free option, though of course the LAight therapy can also be combined with other treatments.
+Dr. Bisschoff was able to gain a lot of experience with LAight therapy during his specialist training in Hamburg.
+It was a pleasure to monitor the success of the treatment in a large number of patients.
+With regular therapy, he observed the success of this drug- and surgery-free option, though of course the LAight therapy can also be combined with other treatments.